SisuKah/WebPortfolio/gaming project/README.md

 The project unexpectedly reached **1500+ players** downloads.
-Even though it received harsh feedback in the community, it taught me to see the real value of what I create, handle criticism constructively, and stay focused on providing real value.
+Even though it received harsh feedback in the community, it taught me to see the real value of what I create, handle criticism constructively, and stay focused on providing value to other people.